Mi Tren: Background

 Construction began on the $504 million project in 2017 and it was aimed to be finished in 2020.
 However, construction work was halted in late 2019 with reports of delayed payments between project promoters and key contractors.
 As of December 2020, new funding from the state has allowed construction to restart.
 The first phase of the system comprising the Red Line between Estación Central and UMSS and the Green Line between Estación Central and Quillacollo finally opened on September 13, 2022.

-The remainder of the Green Line and the Yellow Line are still under construction, with local opposition delaying the Yellow Line.
+Extensions to both lines opened one year later, on 14 September 2023: A new section of the Red Line between Estación Central and Estación Antiga de Cochabamba, and a new section of the Green Line between Quillacollo and Estación Municipal Vinto.
+The remainder of the Green Line is still under construction, while local opposition delayed the Yellow Line until its opening on 17 September 2025.

 Lines

 Rolling stock

-Stadler is due to supply 12 vehicles for the network, with delivery expected in August 2019, and Stadler is to provide three years' maintenance.
-Reports suggest that the Metelitsa model will be supplied, with the three-section vehicles having capacity for 200 passengers and a maximum speed of 80 km/h.
+Stadler was contracted to supply 12 vehicles LRV Metelitsa B85601M for the network, with delivery expected in August 2019, and Stadler is to provide three years' warranty.
+Metelitsa model provided are the three-section vehicles having capacity for 200 passengers and a maximum speed of 80 km/h.
+The trams are 33 m long, 2.5 m wide and 3.6 m high (excluding pantograph).